 Twenty-six buildings, which date from 1879 to 1901, 100 horse-drawn vehicles, plus an extensive collection of Native American artifacts and memorabilia of the Wyoming frontier.

-Located here also are thousands of historic artifacts from the Old West and grave sites of several notable Western figures.
-Among the is the grave of mountain man John Johnson, who was portrayed by the actor Robert Redford in the 1972 motion picture "Jeremiah Johnson."
+Also displayed, are thousands of historic artifacts from the Old West and grave sites of several notable Western figures.
+Among one is the grave of mountain man John Johnson, who was portrayed by the actor Robert Redford in the 1972 motion picture “Jeremiah Johnson.”?

-Here too are original cabins used by Old West outlaws Butch Cassidy and the Sundance Kid and a Wyoming saloon frequented by Cassidy's "Hole-in-the-Wall Gang".
-Also on this site is the log cabin home of "Curley" a Crow Indian army scout who helped guide Lt Col. George A. Custer and the U.S. 7th Cavalry to the battle of the Little Big Horn in 1876.
-Old Trail Town exists today as a memorial to the uniquely American experience known throughout the world as "the Old West."
+Find the original cabins used by Old West outlaws, Butch Cassidy and the Sundance Kid, as well as a Wyoming saloon frequented by Cassidy’s “Hole-in-the-Wall Gang”.
+Also, on this site is the log cabin home of “Curley” a Crow Indian army scout who helped guide Lt Col. George A. Custer and the U.S. 7th Cavalry to the battle of the Little Big Horn in 1876.
+Old Trail Town exists today as a memorial to the unique American experience known throughout the world as “the Old West.”?